 You will be based in the Department of Sociology on Campus West.

-Most of your contact hours will be in Wentworth College, with some additional teaching on Campus East and Campus West.
+Most of your contact hours will be in Wentworth College, with some additional teaching on Campus West.

 Our beautiful green campus offers a student-friendly setting in which to live and study, within easy reach of the action in the city centre.
 It's easy to get around campus - everything is within walking or pedalling distance, or you can always use the fast and frequent bus service.

 You'll develop the skills and knowledge you need to follow a career in social media management or consultancy as an information analyst in public or private sector organisations.
-The masters in Social Media and Management course also provides an ideal basis to progress to further study at PhD level.
+This course provides an ideal basis to progress to further study at PhD level.

 You can apply and send all your documentation electronically through our online system.
 You don’t need to complete your application all at once: you can start it, save it and finish it later.